What is an Orphan error? (Internal broken links)

 2. Source Data has errors and is excluded from import

+4. If the content is found, the referencing IDs likely do not match.
+Click the record to double-check its ID.
 Ensure that your data in one table points to a matching ID in the other table.

 Option 2: Clear Orphans

 The Conference App Builder will give you the option to clear orphans.
 Clearing orphans does not repair your source data.
-It only means, you are deleting all the references to items that are missing in the Conference App Builder.
+You are temporarily deleting all the references to items that are missing in the Conference App Builder.
+You will most likely still need to resolve the errors in your source data.

-Using our example, imagine you are not yet ready to import abstracts yet but you want to publish your project to see John Doe and his Sessions The Future in the app.
-In order to publish, you can clear the orphan in the Sessions page and the Speakers page.
-Now, neither the session nor the speaker are referring anymore to 556677.
-You have deleted the ID in your data in the Conference App Builder.
+Using our original example, imagine you are not yet ready to import abstracts yet but you want to publish your project to see John Doe and his session The Future in the app.
+In order to publish, you can clear the orphans on the Sessions page and the Speakers page.
+Now, neither the session nor the speaker are referring to 556677 anymore.
+You have deleted these references in the CAB.
+A new import would return the references.
+You will have to continue clearing manually after each data import until you correct/import the source data.